datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part3.md

 comment on column integration.rev_similarto_process.date_processed is 'Flag indicating when review comparison was processed (NULL when not yet processed)';
 ```

-Out of the mXm possible pairs of reviews (assuming there are m reviews for the Work), we don't need to compare each review with
-itself, neither compare twice each same pair.
-We only need distinct pair, i.e. binomial m choose 2 combinations.
+Out of the mXm possible pairs of reviews (assuming there are m reviews for the Work), we can ignore the same review pair where review is compared to itself.
+We can also avoid comparing twice same pair, so only need distinct pair or combination (binomial coefficients m choose 2).
 Using the source `rev_similarto_process`, this would translate into SQL as:

 ```sql
 select rev.work_refid,